A Pilot Study of Loncastuximab Tesirine in Specific Populations of Relapsed/Refractory B-Cell Malignancies

 Description

 OUTLINE: Patients receive loncastuximab tesirine intravenously (IV) over 30 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.
+Patients may also undergo bone marrow biopsy and aspiration throughout the study.
 After completion of study treatment, patients are followed up for 5 years.

 Eligibility